gondalaprasad/Introduction-to-Computer-Programming---Basic-Exercises/README.md

 ## Project List

 - [Project 1: Capstone_Project_Introduction_to_Computer_Programming](Capstone_Project_Introduction_to_Computer_Programming.ipynb)
-   - Description: A brief description of the project.
+   - Description: A small collection of functions, codes and exercises.
-   - Technologies Used: List of technologies, libraries, and tools used.
+   - Technologies Used: Jupyter Notebook, Python.
-   - Repository: Link to the project's repository for code and details.

 ...